 api – even, also

 samarudhah – deeply rooted

 abhiniveshah – fear, fear of death, powerful desire to live

 The fear of death is deeply ingrained, even in the wise.

-Our fears can manifest from a simple worry to a complete panic.
+Our fears can manifest from a simple worry to complete panic.
 Consequently, this fear is an inflated instinct of self-preservation.
 A desire to live is the essence of life.
-However, fear of death, fear of future, and fear of unknown prevents us from living in the present.
+However, fear of death, fear of the future, and fear of the unknown prevent us from living in the present.

-Five afflictions that cause suffering are ignorance or misunderstanding, egotism, attachment to pleasure, aversion to pain and fear.
-These affliction can be subtle or dormant.
+Five afflictions that cause suffering are ignorance or misunderstanding, egotism, attachment to pleasure, aversion to pain, and fear.
+These affliction can also be subtle or dormant.